OneEase/Website/docs/easelock/app.md

 Wow, we've come a long way since we started this project!
 From a simple Bluetooth transmission command to a full-fledged door control system with authentication, password change, and status update notification features.
 It's amazing how much complexity can be added to a system when you try to make it more secure and user-friendly.

-As I look back on our journey, I realize that we've been focusing on individual components of the system, like authentication and password change.
-But now, it's time to put all the pieces together and see how they work in harmony.
+Now, it's time to put all the pieces together and see how they work in harmony.

 ### Sequence Diagram